Git provider pipeline integrations

 On the screen that will appear click the New token Button.
 Enter an arbitrary name for the token and select the correct Organization from the drop-down menu.
 Remember your organization name as you will use it later in the Codefresh side.
 Select an expiration date for your token

-At the time of writing Azure DevOps does not have the option to create a token that is valid for ever.
-Choose a large time period and make sure that you have a policy in place for renewing your tokens so that Codefresh can continue to read your Git repo.
+At the time of writing, Azure DevOps does not have the option to create a token without an expiration date.
+Choose a long time period and make sure that you have a policy in place for renewing your tokens so that Codefresh can continue to read your Git repo.

 From the Scope section choose the option Show all scopes and choose the following: